vedester/photo-map-database/README.md

 ## Files Included

-- `CS303_Database_Assignment.docx` – Documentation with screenshots and query output
+- `final-project.docx` – Documentation with screenshots and query output
-- `schema.sql` – SQL commands used to create and populate the database
+- `script.sql` – SQL commands used to create and populate the database